tnichols217/notes/AIQS 100/comic/draft.md

 ## Panel 2

-Old town, dirt roads, rundown buildings
+Old town, dirt roads, rundown buildings, dense jungle
 - one coffee shop
 - same van parked off to the left
 - Yoo standing somewhat in the middle